-- Membership in good standing with the Sports Club Council. - Member in good standing with the designated NGB and meets standards set by the designated NGB. - Submit club information and forms ASAP during September of each academic year. - Make constitution updates with the Sports Club Program and Student Government by September 20 of each academic year. exception: newly formed clubs - Attendance at Sports Club Council meetings. - Adhere to all Sports Club Program, Campus Recreation, and University of Maine policies and procedures governing club-related activities and student organizations inclusive of the student conduct code found at: http://www.maine.edu/policyscc501.html.
+- Membership in good standing with the Sports Club Program. - Member in good standing with the designated NGB and meets standards set by the designated NGB. - Submit Student Organization Update Form by September 15th of each academic year. - Make constitution updates with the Sports Club Program and Student Government by September 20 of each academic year. - Attendance at Sports Club Council meetings. - Adhere to all Sports Club Program, Campus Recreation, and University of Maine policies and procedures governing club-related activities and student organizations inclusive of the student conduct code